| |

 • An individual notebook or dictation workbook

-• Materials for games (a die, a couple of pawns, a laminated generic game board) These can allow kids to experience the fun parts of reinforcing games while staying safe.
+• Materials for games (a die, a couple of pawns, a laminated generic game board).
+These can allow kids to experience the fun parts of reinforcement games while staying safe.

 • Felt squares or plastic counters